Internet-Draft OAuth Mission Child Delegation August 2026

 A terminal state a Child Mission enters when a terminal cascade trigger on its Parent Mission terminates it under immediate cascade (Section 10).
 It is distinct from revoked (the child itself was not revoked) and expired (the child's own expiry was not reached), so audit can tell a cascade-terminated child from a directly terminated one.
 Following the issuance profile's forward-compatibility rule, a consumer treats cascaded as non-active, as it treats any state other than active.
 Mission Status ([I-D.draft-mcguinness-oauth-mission-status]) reports it among the terminal states, and a Mission lifecycle-change event ([I-D.draft-mcguinness-oauth-mission-signals]) carries it on the cascade transition.

-A Child Mission also depends on parent state.
+A Child Mission also depends on ancestor state.
 For derivation under a Child Mission, both conditions MUST hold:

 • the Child Mission state is active; and